sivx76/iOS-Programming-Book-1/README.md

-# Book title: "An Interactive Introduction to iOS Development: Learn Swift and Build Your First iPhone & iPad Apps"
+# An Interactive Introduction to iOS Development: Learn Swift and Build Your First iPhone & iPad Apps
 A free online textbook designed for beginners that includes sample projects to work on, screenshots and downloadable code.

 Content includes 10 Chapters and 260 pages.

 Topics covered include: